transist/echidna-data/README.md

 * must track the number of points
 * must be able to handle updates out-of-order (x value, timestamp, received in different order)

+## FeedConfig.js

+Used to handle feed paramaters between client and server

 ## Use it in the browser

-You need to use [Browserify node module](https://github.com/substack/node-browserify) to turn d3 container script into sth usable by the browser.
+You need to use [Browserify node module](https://github.com/substack/node-browserify) to turn d3 container & FeedConfig into sth usable by the browser.

     npm install
     bash browserify.sh